JohnCoene/javascript-for-r/_book/7-04-webpack-advanced.md

 packer::npm_install("countup", scope = "prod")
 ```

 We will not need the `header.js` file.
 We can delete it and in its stead create another file called `count.js`.
 This file will include a function that uses countup to animate the numbers.
 It should accept 1) the id of the element where countup should be used, and 2) the value that countup should animate.
-This function called `counter` is, at the end of the file, exported.
+This function called `counter` is, at the end of the file, exported\index{export}.

 ```js
 import { CountUp } from 'countup.js';